erikjoh/strongbox/report.md

 URL: https://github.com/strongbox/strongbox

-Strongbox is an Artifact Repository Manager written in Java, it allows you to store binary artifacts and has search and access control functionality
+Strongbox is an Artifact Repository Manager written in Java, it allows you to store binary artifacts.
+It has both search and access control functionality.

 ## Architectural overview (optional, as one item for P+)